-Diabeter is a certified diabetes center dedicated to providing comprehensive and individualized care for children and young adults with diabetes mellitus (mostly type 1).
-Based in the Netherlands, we are one of the largest specialized centers in Europe, currently managing over 2,600 patients.
+Diabeter is a center for type 1 diabetes care and research.
+Based in the Netherlands, we are one of the largest specialized centers in Europe, currently managing over 3,000 people with diabetes.

 Conducting scientifically sound research that leads to a better understanding of type 1 diabetes and its treatment is an important goal of our work.
 By expanding knowledge about diabetes, we can help towards the development of new forms of treatment of the disease and its complications, as well as find ways to prevent or cure the disease.